Tissue typing for kidney donation

 Step two: tissue typing

-If your blood group is compatible, we can then proceed to tissue typing to see how ‘well matched’ your kidney is to your child.
+If the donor’s blood group is compatible, we can then proceed to tissue typing to see how ‘well matched’ the kidney is to your child.
 Contrary to what it sounds like, tissue typing only involves a simple blood test.

-The outcome of this is that if you are not the child’s biological parent, for example, a step mum or step dad, foster parent or adoptive parent, you are unlikely to be a good match, so we would not usually wish to consider you as a donor.
+The outcome of this is that if the donor is not genetically related to the child, such as a step mum or step dad, foster parent or adoptive parent they are unlikely to be a good match, so we would not usually consider them as a donor.

 It is important for you to understand that tissue typing is similar to what is sometimes called ‘paternity testing’.
-That is, the results may help to confirm (or not) the biological parents of the child.
+That is, the results may help to confirm (or not) whether the donor is genetically related to the child.

 If you have any questions or concerns about this, you must discuss them either with the doctor or nurse or your family doctor (GP) before undergoing the blood test.
 We ask that you consider this carefully.